720p vs 1080p: When Is It Time To Upgrade Your TV?

 Here’s another easy question with a complicated answer: Can you tell the difference between 720p and 1080p?

-Manufacturer’s recommend placing your television about three times the vertical screen height away from where you’ll be sitting.
+Manufacturers recommend placing your television about three times the vertical screen height away from your sitting position.
 For my TV, that’s about 5.5 feet away.
-So it’s a little too far away, given the size, but not too bad.
+It’s slightly far away, given the size, but not too bad.

-At that distance, could I see a difference if I upgraded to a 1080p TV?
+Could I see a difference if I upgraded to a 1080p TV at that distance?

-To find out, let’s take a look at this chart from Rtings.com.
+To find out, let’s look at this chart from Rtings.com.

 source: rtings.com